Socram-Occots/ClipTracker/README.md

 - Linux

-    - *WARNING*, it needs Sudo permisions.
+    - *WARNING*, it needs Sudo permissions.
 This is due to the [Python keyboard library](https://pypi.org/project/keyboard/).
     You be able to use something like `sudo setcap cap_dac_read_search+ep ./cliptracker` instead.
 However, this is untested.

 ## Step-by-Step Guides